-- Educate members about their health conditions and medications and empower them to make good health-care decisions. - Prepare members/caregivers for their provider visits (utilize personal health record). - Refer members to community resources as needed. - Notify the member's physician of planned and unplanned transitions.
+- Educate members about their health conditions and medications and empower them to make good health-care decisions. - Prepare members/caregivers for their provider visits. - Encourage use of personal health record. - Refer members to community resources as identified. - Notify the member's physician of planned and unplanned transitions.